As a fabulously frugal wannabe the lead up to Christmas can be a stressful one.

 Christmas gift posts:

-However, a small basket or home made hamper with some colourful shredded paper, ribbon and clear film takes your chutney jars to another level.
+However, a small basket or home made hamper with some colorful shredded paper, ribbon and clear film takes your chutney jars to another level.

 - Movie night